Skip to content

 table_options Delta table options and metadata (identity, clustering, properties, comments).

-udfs Path to UDFs registry to load before executing the job.
+udfs Path/registry of UDFs to load before executing the job.

-requirements If true, install/resolve additional requirements for this job.
+requirements If true, install/resolve additional dependencies for this job.

 timeout Per-job timeout seconds (overrides step defaults).